 - Close the draft door to a 2" opening and close the top vent with just the daisy wheels fully open.

-Dr. Pepper or Coke are registered trademarks of The Coca-Cola Company.
+Coke is registered trademarks of The Coca-Cola Company.

 Dr. Pepper is registered trademarks of The Dr. Pepper Snapple Group.